-Figure PBS.1: Mental health-related prescriptions (subsidised and under co-payment) and patients (recipients of subsidised and under co-payment), by states and territories, 2013-14
+Figure PBS.2: Mental health-related patients (recipients of subsidised and under co-payment), by states and territories, 2014-15

-\ A substantial proportion of the Australian Government subsidy of pharmaceuticals in the Northern Territory is funded through the Aboriginal Health Service program, which is supplied through the Aboriginal Health Services and not through the PBS payment system.
+Note: A substantial proportion of the Australian Government subsidy of pharmaceuticals in the Northern Territory is funded through the Aboriginal Health Service program, which is supplied through the Aboriginal Health Services and not through the PBS payment system.
 Figures presented for the Northern Territory represent an underestimate.

 Sources: Pharmaceutical Benefits Scheme, Repatriation Pharmaceutical Benefits Scheme and under co-payment data (Department of Health).
-Source data mental health-related prescriptions Table PBS.3 & Table PBS.7 (194KB XLS).
+Source data: Mental health-related prescriptions Table PBS.7 (248KB XLS).